kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 We can introduce `spec.export` field to MeshService with values `All`, `None`.
 On Kubernetes, this would be controlled via `kuma.io/export` annotation on `Service` object.
-On Universal, this would be controlled via `kuma.io/export` tag on a Dataplane object.
+On Universal, where MeshService is synthesized from Dataplane objects, this would be controlled via `kuma.io/export` tag on a Dataplane object.

 If missing, then default behavior from kuma-cp configuration will be applied.
 Then it's up to a mesh operator if they want to sync everything by default or opt-in exported services.